 - You have 30 days to request validation from the time the creditor first contacts you.
 In this time, they cannot perform any collection activities and they cannot add the debt to your credit report while the investigation is ongoing.

-For older debts, especially, collection agencies are often unable to provide accurate information that proves they own the debt and that you owe it.
+For older debts, especially, collection agencies are often unable to provide accurate information that proves they own the outstanding debt and that you owe it.
 So more often than not, it pays to dispute any inaccurate information.

 Understanding these basics to clean up your credit will put you on the right path, but it’s only the first step.
-The sooner you get actually get started repairing your credit, the better off you’ll be, both financially and emotionally, in the future.
+The sooner you get started repairing your credit, the better off you’ll be, both financially and emotionally, in the future.

 What to Do After You File a Dispute